 Travel Kanchanaburi

-Kanchanaburi is a small town 78 miles (126 km) west of Bangkok.
-It is best known for its proximity to the Bridge over the River Kwai and the infamous Thailand–Burma Railway, known as the death railway.
-During the World War II Japanese occupation of Thailand, a 258 mile (415 km) section of railway was constructed to connect existing lines in Thailand and Burma.
+During the World War II Japanese occupation of Thailand, a 258-mile (415 km) section of railway was constructed to connect existing lines in Thailand and Burma.
 This allowed the Japanese to move troops and material from Singapore, up through the Malay Peninsula, into Thailand and on to Burma for an eventual attack on India.
 Approximately 60,000 Allied POWs and 250,000 Asian Laborers were involved in the project which started June 1942 and was completed in October 1943.
 It has been estimated that 16,000 American, Australian, British and Dutch POWs and 90,000 Asian Laborers died during construction.
 Conditions on the work sites were brutal, thousands of men died from malnutrition, disease and exhaustion.
 Many more were executed or beaten to death by their Japanese and Korean guards.
 Ironically, after surviving Allied bombing, the British later removed the Thai section of the railway between Nam Tok and Burma.

 Travel to Nam Tok / Hellfire Pass